Fundraising tips for success

 - Post a series of tweets, Facebook statuses or Instagram photos to keep people up to date with your fundraising and tell them about milestones e.g. I've just reached £100 and make sure you say thank you.

 - Share your JustGiving page on pay day, usually at the end of the month.

 - Post lots of photos and videos of your event preparation.
 You could even post pictures of your pets.
-Don't forget to email your pictures to email@example.com we love seeing them and we may event use them to help with promoting our events!
+Don't forget to email your pictures to firstname.lastname@example.org we love seeing them and we may even use them to help with promoting our events!